-Teck joins global miner Anglo American Plc, gold producer Newmont Corp and others in shuttering mines and winding down operations in Latin America as governments tighten curbs to fight the fast-spreading virus.
+Teck joins global miner Anglo American Plc AAL.L, gold producer Newmont Corp NEM.N and others that have shuttered mines or wound down operations in resource-rich Latin America as governments tighten curbs to fight the fast-spreading virus.

-Vancouver-based Teck said it would halt work effective immediately at its $4.7 billion Quebrada Blanca Phase 2 (QB2) expansion for an initial two-week period.
-It said the move would affect a workforce of roughly 15,000 workers who travel in large numbers to the site from all over Chile.
+Vancouver-based Teck said it would halt work effective immediately at its $4.7 billion Quebrada Blanca Phase 2 (QB2) expansion for an initial two-week period, a move that would affect roughly 15,000 workers who travel in large numbers to the site from all over Chile.

 Teck said there have been no confirmed cases of COVID-19, the respiratory illness caused by the new coronavirus, associated with QB2 employees or contractors to date.